Crowd psychology: Types of crowds

 Generally, researchers in crowd psychology have focused on the negative aspects of crowds, but not all crowds are volatile or negative in nature.
 For example, in the beginning of the socialist movement crowds were asked to put on their Sunday dress and march silently down the street.
 A more-modern example involves the sit-ins during the Civil Rights movement.
 Crowds can reflect and challenge the held ideologies of their sociocultural environment.
 They can also serve integrative social functions, creating temporary communities.

-Crowds can be active (mobs) or passive (audiences).
+Crowds can be defined as active ("mobs") or passive ("audiences").
 Active crowds can be further divided into aggressive, escapist, acquisitive, or expressive mobs.
 Aggressive mobs are often violent and outwardly focused.
-Examples are football riots and the Los Angeles riots of 1992.
-Escapist mobs are characterized by a large number of panicked people trying to get out of a dangerous situation.
+Examples are football riots, the Los Angeles riots of 1992, and the 2011 English riots.
+Escapist mobs are characterized by a large number of people trying to get out of a dangerous situation like the November 2021 Astroworld Festival.
+Incidents involving crowds are often reported by media as the results of "panic", but some experts have criticized the media's implication that panic is a main cause of crowd disasters, noting that actual panic is relatively rare in fire situations, and that the major factors in dangerous crowd incidents are infrastructure design, crowd density and breakdowns in communication.
 Acquisitive mobs occur when large numbers of people are fighting for limited resources.
 An expressive mob is any other large group of people gathering for an active purpose.
 Civil disobedience, rock concerts, and religious revivals all fall under this category.